-Abingdon Street Market – improving a Heritage Asset
+Improving a Heritage Asset

 Local Shopping in Abingdon Street Market

-With a front and rear entrance Abingdon Street Market is a useful shortcut from the Talbot Road end of town through to the central shopping areas.
-You can pick up a thing or two on your way!
+The front and rear entrance also made a useful shortcut from the Talbot Road end of town through to the central shopping areas.
+A popular place for residents and visitors alike.

 While you’re here…

-Have a look at the Live Blackpool website homepage for more of the latest updates.
+Go to the homepage of the Live Blackpool website for the latest updates.

 Love the Fylde Coast?
-Sign up for our weekly email newsletter.
+Sign up for your email newsletter.
 Packed full of interesting things it arrives in your inbox all 52 weeks of the year.